Ruchielle/Decodelabs--Internship/README.md

  - Returned vs. Shipped Orders
       - No returned orders were also recorded as shipped, confirming that each order had a single final status.

+### Recommendations

+ - Investigate pending orders
+      - Review the high number of pending orders to understand whether they are caused by fulfillment delays, payment issues, or customers abandoning their orders.
+Resolving these issues could help recover potential sales.

+ - Review cancellation patterns
+      - Investigate the high cancellation rates associated with Winter15 and Free Ship, as well as the higher cancellation rates from Google and Email referrals.
+This can help determine whether the issue is related to promotions, customer expectations, or order fulfillment.

+ - Review marketing and payment patterns
+      - Instagram and Email generated some of the highest sales values, while Online and Credit Card showed different patterns in order volume and sales.
+The business should review these patterns when evaluating marketing and payment strategies.

+ - Investigate the decline in sales
+      - Sales declined by 51.71% YoY in 2025 and 58.74% overall compared with 2023.
+The business should investigate possible factors such as changes in customer demand, competition, product issues, or reduced marketing reach.

+ - Improve data capture
+      - Record changes in order status over time rather than storing only the final status.
+This would make it easier to track the complete order journey and conduct deeper analysis in the future.

+### Limitations

+ - Only the final order status is recorded
+      - The dataset contains one status for each order, so it cannot show the complete journey of an order or confirm whether an order was delivered and later returned.

+ - Cancellation reasons are not provided
+      - The dataset identifies cancelled orders but does not explain why customers cancelled them, limiting the ability to determine the exact causes of cancellations.

+ - Missing coupon information
+      - Some records did not have a coupon code and were labelled “No Coupon” during cleaning.
+This means the analysis assumes those records represent orders where no coupon was used.

+ - Limited time period
+      - The dataset covers only 2023–2025, so the analysis may not be sufficient to determine whether the decline in sales is a long-term trend or influenced by shorter-term factors.

+ - No external business information
+      - The analysis is based only on the available order data and does not include external factors such as competitor activity, market conditions, or broader economic changes.

+### Assumptions

+ - Order status
+      - It was assumed that the recorded order_status represents the final status of each order in the dataset.

+ - No Coupon
+      - It was assumed that records labelled “No Coupon” represent orders where no coupon was used, rather than missing data.

+ - Referral Source
+      - It was assumed that the recorded referral source accurately represents where each order originated.

+ - Currency
+      - It was assumed that all monetary values were recorded in the same currency and can therefore be compared across the dataset.

+ - Duplicate Records
+      - It was assumed that the cleaned dataset contained no duplicate records based on the duplicate check performed during the Excel cleaning process.